 rm -rf /home/ec2-user/update53/

-It’s working pretty well, with scheduled actions on my ASG, my instance is shutting down at night every day, and fire-up on the next morning, the public IP is automatically updated to my AWS Route53 A Record.
+It’s working pretty well.
+With scheduled actions on my ASG, my instance shuts down every night and fires up the next morning, and the public IP is automatically updated in my AWS Route53 A Record.

 That’s all folks!